 Placement: Any student who has completed a college mathematics course within the past two years is not eligible for placement based on the mathematics placement assessment.
 Course placement will be guided by the previously completed math courses.

-MTH-040 Pre-Algebra I
+MTH-040 Pre-Algebra

 This course is designed to prepare students for a first course in algebra.
-Topics include addition, subtraction, multiplication and division of whole numbers; integers, fractions, and decimals; percents; ratio and proportion; perimeter and area; and solve linear equations.
+Topics include addition, subtraction, multiplication and division of whole numbers; integers, fractions, and decimals; percents; perimeter and area; and solve linear equations.